 In a workshop conducted by the Municipal Services Office (MSO) in Pioneer last August, residents and grassroot leaders met to discuss community norms in the neighbourhood, including noise complaints and secondhand smoke issues.

-Participants from the Love Our ‘Hood Initiative @ Pioneer workgroup tried to resolve opposing points of view on secondhand smoke issues in a frank but constructive manner.
+On the issues of secondhand smoke in Singapore, participants from the Love Our ‘Hood Initiative @ Pioneer workgroup tried to resolve opposing points of view in a frank but constructive manner.

 For example, on smoking at non-designated areas, participants shared:

 “As a non-smoker, I don’t want to approach a smoker and ask them to smoke elsewhere.”

 “I smoke here because it is convenient and close to my home.
 I also want to protect my family members from my cigarette smoke.”